bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > design --- researchers can use it to evaluate other languages

-> MF
-> When someone implements a deep (or shallow) checking regime for a
-> language with substantial code bases, we will be the first to re-do
+When someone implements a deep (or shallow) checking regime for a language with substantial code bases, we will be the first to re-do this experiment.
-> this experiment.
 Racket has run its course here.

->
-> At the moment, no other research language -- not to speak of an
-> industrial language comes with the necessary ingredients to repeat
-> this investigation:
->
-> - a 'deep' or 'shallow' backend
-> - a good amount of code written in this language
-> - a boundary profiler (and ideally a second one)
->
-> Until this set of ingredients is available, we cannot argue on a
-> scientific basis that these results generalize.
->
-> The reverse direction does call for a different form of
-> generalization.
-Language implementors of 'deep' or 'shallow' gradually
-> typed languages should add a boundary profiler.
-(Instagram's Python
-> team comes to mind.)
-This may not be the expected answer but given the
-> "glass half full" remark above, this is the best answer we have right
-> now.
+### Incorrect Statements in #201A

+@ Running the benchmarks ourselves && question 1 ("How does .. square ..?")
+@ "well-known about black holes in the GTP benchmarks" --
+@ GTP benchmarks -- The GTP benchmark suite is a representative collection of (Typed) Racket programs.
+It is not a collection of "hard cases".
+To claim otherwise requires a presentation of evidence.
+@ "As someone from that corner [language designers and implementers ..
+GT]"

 ### Inadequate exploration

+> **#201A** [this paper] does not provide a significant improvement over the
+> state of the art or provide enough significant insights.

-> the experiment was in some sense doomed from the start
+> **#201A** the experiment was in some sense doomed from the start

-> my main takeaway from this paper are a few more hard numbers on the
+> **#201A** my main takeaway from this paper are a few more hard numbers on the
 > unsurprising fact that there are many low-performing configurations that are
 > hard to get out of

-> is not really borne out because of the fact that a large chunk of
+> **#201A** is not really borne out because of the fact that a large chunk of
 > configurations - almost half are hopeless to fix in the first place, a fact
 > that is well-known, as is the fact that for many of the programs in the GTP
 > benchmark suite in Typed Racket, there simply is no reasonable path through the
 > migration lattice that avoids unacceptable overheads.
 > the bulk of that work was just reproducing the numbers from earlier papers

-> you could have also compared against the "optimal" strategy
+> **#201A** you could have also compared against the "optimal" strategy

 We did!
 Figure 5

-> , and what other criteria than the more or less randomly chosen 3x overhead
+> **#201A** , and what other criteria than the more or less randomly chosen 3x overhead
 > for success and 1x overhead hopefulness there could be (this is particularly
 > noticeable in the `take5` benchmark, which Greenman reports as getting to a
 > worst shallow overhead of 2.99x, and a worst combined overhead of 2.97x;